Statutory Sexual Assault Charges in Pennsylvania: Your Rights Under Pennsylvania Law

 Statutory sexual assault is a felony and carries some very severe penalties if you are found guilty.
 If convicted of statutory sexual assault, your reputation and your future could be in ruins.

-Penalties of a conviction include a long-term prison sentence and also the social stigma of being labeled a sexual predator, even though the sex may have been consensual.
+Penalties for a conviction include a long-term prison sentence and also the social stigma of being labeled a sexual predator, even though the sex may have been consensual.

 If convicted, you may have trouble finding employment and housing and you may be required to register as a sex offender on a national registry.